-It is the Board's policy to determine the terms and conditions relating to the appointment and retirement of non-executive directors on a case-by-case basis and in line with requirements of the ASX Listing Rules and the Corporations Act 2001.
+It is the Nomination Committee's and Board's role to determine the terms and conditions relating to the appointment and retirement of non-executive directors on a case-by-case basis and in line with requirements of the ASX Listing Rules and the Corporations Act 2001 (Cth) (Corporations Act).
 Appointment and retirement of directors will be in accordance with the following:

-- / the Board will consider from time to time changes that the Board believes to be desirable to the size of the Board or any committee thereof; - / where a Board vacancy exists (including a vacancy created by an increase in size of the Board), the Board will identify individuals believed to be qualified to become Board members to stand for election as directors at the Annual General Meeting of shareholders.
+- / the Board will consider from time to time changes that the Board believes to be desirable to the size of the Board or any committee thereof; - where a Board vacancy exists (including a vacancy created by an increase in size of the Board), the Board will identify individuals believed to be qualified to become Board members to stand for election as directors at the Annual General Meeting of shareholders.
 In nominating candidates, the Board shall take into consideration the qualifications of the candidate and the characteristics of the candidate to ensure that directors are of the highest standard.
 These factors may include judgement, skill, diversity, experience with businesses and other organisations of comparable size, the interplay of the candidate's experience with the experience of other Board members, and the extent to which the candidate would be a desirable addition to the Board and any committees of the Board.
-The Board may consider candidates proposed by management, but is not required to do so; and - / where a vacancy exists on any Board committee, the Board will appoint a director to that committee taking into consideration the factors set forth in the charter of the committee, if any, as well as any other factors it deems appropriate, including, without limitation, applicable legislative requirements, the consistency of the candidate's experience with the goals of the committee and the interplay of the candidate's experience with the experience of other committee members.
+The Board may consider candidates proposed by management, but is not required to do so; and

+Where a vacancy exists on any Board committee, the Board will appoint a director to that committee taking into consideration the factors set forth in the charter of the committee, if any, as well as any other factors it deems appropriate, including, without limitation, applicable legislative requirements, the consistency of the candidate's experience with the goals of the committee and the interplay of the candidate's experience with the experience of other committee members.

 The Board is responsible for ensuring that an effective induction process is in place for new directors appointed to the Board as discussed above.
+The Board also periodically reviews the professional development needs of existing directors.